 Nothing quite captures an ideal foodie destination like a trip to the Tuscan countryside.
 Sample some of the region’s most famous Italian cuisine as you admire the rolling Tuscan hills and stroll through the cobbled streets in search of the best panini’s and gelato in Firenze, Siena, and Tuscany’s gorgeous hillside towns.
 Between strolling through vineyards, seeing premium olives pressed into olive oil and testing the mouthwatering famous dishes in friendly cucinas—an unforgettable culinary experience awaits you in Tuscany.
 And in that spirit, we’ve rounded up our favorite Tuscan culinary experiences (besides simply dining at the local trattoria) to navigate your mouthwatering food tour in one of our favorite Italian regions.

-Wander through San Lorenzo the Florentines’ main market and embrace sensory overload as you navigate pyramids of fresh produce, butcher stands full of cured meats and cheesemakers offering tastes of goat cheese and pecorino.
-Sample fragrant olives, warm breads, cabrino goat cheeses, and prosciutto toscano to create the ultimate picnic in the square.
+The first stop on our tour of Tuscany’s cuisine is a wander through San Lorenzo the Florentines’ main market!
+Embrace sensory overload as you navigate pyramids of fresh produce, butcher stands full of cured meats and cheesemakers offering tastes of goat cheese and pecorino.
+Sample local wares & fares including fragrant olives, warm breads, cabrino goat cheeses, and prosciutto toscano to create the ultimate picnic in the square.

 #2 Visit a Local Shepard’s Farm in the Tuscan Countryside